- About SpaceUp

 One thing we ask, though: if you find yourself having a fascinating conversation over snacks or drinks, think about adding that topic to the session grid so other people can join in.
 If you found it exciting enough to talk around a sandwich, there’s bound to be someone else who wishes they could join in.

 This may sound like a lot to take in, but you’ll get used to it in no time at all.
 There will be plenty of unconference veterans on hand to help out, and we’ll have a whole group of volunteers to help keep things moving smoothly.

 If you don’t have time to prepare anything before you go to SpaceUp, don’t worry.
 Just be there in time for the opening session and you’ll have plenty to do and contribute.
 If you want to prepare a talk beforehand—and it isn’t an Ignite talk (see above)—write it up as a set of notes or questions instead of a formal PowerPoint presentation.
 Do bring props, posters, diagrams, or demonstration equipment if you have it; just don’t assume that there will be audiovisual equipment to use.

 If you have a panel idea, definitely talk to other attendees you know and get them involved.
 The more people you have on your panel when you propose it, the more attractive it will be to other attendees.

 If you’ve read this far, you’re practically a SpaceUp veteran already.
 We hope to see you there!

 Like BarCamp and other unconferences, SpaceUp is designed to be copied and adapted for different places and special topics.
-If you’re interested in organizing a SpaceUp in your own city, contact us and we’ll do what we can to help you get started.
+If you’re interested in organizing a SpaceUp in your own city, have a look at these simple steps and/or contact us and we’ll do what we can to help you get started.